Representing Random Utility Choice Models with Neural Networks: Dealing with the Curse of Dimensionality

-\end{proposition} The proof, presented in Appendix~\ref{app:prop:gen-error}, is based on notions of Rademacher calculus applied to the RUMnet architecture.
-As common for neural networks, the error bound of Proposition~\ref{prop:gen-error} indicates an exponential dependence on depth $\ell$ of the neural network, as well as the bound $M$ on the $\ell_1$-norm of its weight parameters.
-Yet, this bound on the generalization error reveals two noteworthy properties.
-First, our bound does not depend on the number of samples $K$.
-One potential interpretation is that the complexity added to the hypothesis class by increasing the sample size $K$ might not generate as much over-fitting as other dimensions of the RUMnet architecture (in a worst-case asymptotic sense).
-Second, it is worth noticing a subquadratic dependence $O(\kappa^{\frac{3}{2}} T^{-\frac{1}{2}})$ on the number of choice alternatives $\kappa$, which is significant better than the existing bound of $\Omega(\kappa^{\ell/2}T^{-\frac{1}{2}})$ by~\citet{wang2020theory}.
+The proof is presented in Appendix~\ref{app:prop:gen-error}, and it follows from standard notions of Rademacher calculus applied to the RUMnet architecture.
+As expected for neural networks with per-unit $\ell_1$-bounds, the error bound of Proposition~\ref{prop:gen-error} indicates an exponential dependence on depth $\ell$ of the neural network.
+Moreover, we expect a sample complexity of $\Omega(1/p_{\min}) = \Omega(\kappa e^{2M})$ to estimate choice probabilities that can be as small as $p_{\min} = \frac{1}{\kappa}\cdot e^{-2M}$ (see Claim~\ref{clm:pmin} in Appendix~\ref{app:prop:gen-error}).
+Yet, our bound on the generalization error reveals two interesting properties.
+First, the bound does not depend on the number of samples $K$.
+In other words, the generalization error bound of Proposition~\ref{prop:gen-error} does not degrade with the added complexity from increasing the sample size $K$, contrary to other dimensions of the RUMnet architecture.
+Second, it is worth noticing a subquadratic dependence $O(\kappa^{\frac{3}{2}} T^{-\frac{1}{2}})$ on the number of choice alternatives $\kappa$, which is better than an existing bound of $\Omega(\kappa^{\ell/2}T^{-\frac{1}{2}})$ by~\citet{wang2020theory}.
 For another comparison point, choice modeling can be viewed as a structured form of classification problem.
-In this context, classical Rademacher complexity bounds on margin-based learning for multi-label classification have a quadratic scaling $O(\kappa^2T^{-\frac{1}{2}})$~\citep{koltchinskii2000rademacher,cortes2013multi,mohri2018foundations}, unless further restrictions are imposed on the hypothesis class or more sophisticated analytical methods are used.
+In this context, classical Rademacher complexity bounds on margin-based learning for multi-label classification have a quadratic scaling $O(\kappa^2T^{-\frac{1}{2}})$~\citep{koltchinskii2000rademacher,cortes2013multi,mohri2018foundations}, unless further restrictions are imposed on the hypothesis class or a more complex analysis is used.

 Building on Proposition~\ref{prop:gen-error}, we next explore the number of samples $K$ required in the RUMnet architecture to accurately describe any RUMnet choice model for a fixed data distribution.
 Our next claim shows that, with a small $O(\eps)$ loss in accuracy in terms of expected KL-divergence, the number of samples $K$ can be chosen in the order of $O(\frac{1}{\eps^2}{\rm poly}( \log \frac{1}{\eps}, \ell, \kappa, e^M))$.
 This finding suggests that the latent heterogeneity of the model should be commensurate to the complexity of the feed-forward neural network building blocks of our architecture.